Detailed course offerings (Time Schedule) are available for

 DATA 557 Applied Statistics and Experimental Design (5)

 Inferential statistical methods for discrete and continuous random variables including tests for difference in means and proportions; linear and logistic regression; causation versus correlation; confounding; resampling methods; study design.
-Prerequisite: STAT/BIOST/DATA 556 or instructor's permission.
+Prerequisite: either STAT 556/BIOST 556/DATA 556 or permission of instructor.
 Offered: jointly with BIOST 557/STAT 557; W.

 View course details in MyPlan: DATA 557